robotics-intelligent-systems/jfxlms/README.md

 # Learning Management System

 Canvas is a modern, open-source LMS.
-A Learning Management System (LMS) is a software application that facilitates the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.
-It serves as a centralized hub where instructors and students can interact, access learning materials, and monitor progress
+Odoo eLearning is a comprehensive and user-friendly Learning Management System (LMS) designed to enhance the learning experience for both trainers and learners.
+It allows users to create, manage, and monetize courses while providing tools to assess progress and engage learners effectively.